Ask a guy to talk about sex in a frank way, you’d think you were asking him for his right lung.

-Great Britain is attempting to engage more explicit sex education to remedy their socio-sexual challenges.
+Great Britain is attempting to engage in more explicit sex education to remedy its socio-sexual challenges.
 This primary school teacher is learning to overcome her fear of sexual dialog in the classroom according to Hannah Frankel at TES Magazine.

 Try it sometime.
-Next time you’re in a restaurant, in the course of your conversation, say the word “penis” loud enough to be heard for several tables around you.
-Your table mates will blush and you will gain the attention of many.
+Next time you’re in a restaurant, in the course of your conversation, say the word “penis” loud enough to be heard by several tables around you.
+Your tablemates will blush and you will gain the attention of many.
 You also might be asked to keep your conversation to yourself.

 To talk about sex is still taboo.

 Hope To Talk About Sex

 There’s hope.
 Frankel writes that The Netherlands, well-known for its sexual tolerance, has only a one percent rate of teenage pregnancies compared to six percent in more sexually stodgy Britain.
 She suggests that the open and matter-of-fact talk about sexuality in the home and the lack of a national curriculum leaves teachers and parents at liberty to handle sexual topics openly and creatively.